 Supplementing with vitamin D has the potential to interact with various medications so be sure to verify with your health care practitioner to avoid any potential interactions.

-Vitamin D supplementation is available in various forms such as capsule, powder, liquid, and intravenously
+Supplementing with vitamin DVitamin D supplementation is available in various forms such as capsule, powder, liquid, and intravenously.